The campus has several notable pieces of art and sculpture, and significant landmarks.

 Since the fall of 2009, a six-foot-by-six-foot digital clock known as Big Blue has kept time on the third floor of the Buell Building.
 The clock was designed and assembled as part of a senior project in engineering technology by four students who earned bachelor's degrees in engineering technology in 2009 – Anthony Castelluci, Jason D'Antimo, Luciano Mancini, and Daniel Peraino.
 The clock might more appropriately be called Big Green, since it draws just 10 watts of power, barely more than a night light.

-The fountain is made of basalt boulders harvested from Michigan's Upper Peninsula.
-Designed with conservation in mind, the fountain requires minimal water consumption.
-A series of high-pressure water jets create a fog that emanates from the split center of the boulder.
-At night, compact LEDs illuminate the fog and make it glow.
+Designed with conservation in mind, the fountain consumes minimal water.
+A series of high pressure water jets create a mist that emanates from the split center boulder.
+At night, compact LED lights illuminate the mist and make it glow.

 Dedicated to College of Engineering alumni in 1981, this piece was donated by the Engineering Honor Society, Tau Beta Pi - Michigan Eta Chapter.

-This brass and steel sculpture, with copper and ferric nitrate patina, was created in 1980 and installed at Briarwood Mall in Ann Arbor, commissioned by A. Alfred Taubman for the Lord and Taylor court display.
-During a mall renovation, it was gifted to the A. Alfred Taubman Medical Research Institute, which in turn gifted it to Lawrence Tech, where it was installed in a sunny atrium area of the LTU Library.
+This brass and steel sculpture, with copper and ferric nitrate patina, was created in 1980 and was originally commissioned by A. Alfred Taubman for the Lord & Taylor court of Ann Arbor's Briarwood Mall.
+It was relocated to Lawrence Tech's skylighted library garden in the Buell Building in 2017.

 Henry Ford Bust